kevinyswong/kevinyswong.github.io/index.md

 the Western passion for multiplying effects . . .
 The supreme excellence is simplicity.
-Moderation, fitness, relevance—these are the qualities that give permanence to the work of the great architects. <i>Tout ce qui n'est pas nécessaire est nuisible</i>.
+Moderation, fitness, relevance—these are the qualities that give permanence to the work of the great architects. <i>Tout ce qui n'est pas nécessaire est nuisible</i> [Anything that isn't necessary is harmful].
 There is a sense in which works of art may be said to endure by virtue of that which is left out of them, and it is this "tact of omission" that characterizes the master-hand.
 </blockquote>
 Should the novelist, decorating the house of his book, be weighted down by such a fanciful ornament as plot?
 The overcrowded bibelots of characters?
 The